paullegrand/docs/tutorial/README.md

 ## What We’re Going to Do

-We’re going to get Craft installed and running in a local environment, customize the example blog it ships with, and launch the site on the internet.
-All you’ll need is yourself, your computer, about an hour, and hopefully a bit of enthusiasm.
+We’re going to get Craft installed and running in a local environment, create a blog from scratch, and look at a few ways you might launch the site publicly.
+All you’ll need is yourself, your computer, and a healthy sense of adventure.

 If you’re ready to roll, start with “0.
 Set Up Your Environment” below and to the right.